Frequently asked questions

 Is there Wi-Fi available on the campsite?

-There is no Wi-Fi directly on the campsite, however, there is free Wi-Fi available at the Campsite Office and the Chalet.
+There is Wi-Fi available on the campsite at the shelters, Campsite Office and the main Chalet.

 What do we have to do for check-out?